Jackson Hole Ski Trip

 Stay in Jackson if the group wants better dinners, a little budget flexibility, or a fuller trip after the lifts close.
 The drive is the tradeoff, but the evenings get much better.

 Jackson Hole hotel inventory gets expensive fast in winter.
-Lock the base before flights and side plans start pretending every location is interchangeable.
+Lock the stay before flights and side plans start assuming every location is interchangeable.

 Compare ski-trip bases →Use the hotel shortlist